agrimbautomas/Lazlo/README.md

 or

 ```
-$ bundle exec rake macain:test
+$ bundle exec rake lazlo:test
 ```

 ### Code Coverage

 [SimpleCov][4] is used for code coverage reports.
-To generate a coverage report from tests use the rake task *macain:coverage*.
+To generate a coverage report from tests use the rake task *lazlo:coverage*.

 ```
-$ bundle exec rake macain:coverage
+$ bundle exec rake lazlo:coverage
 ```

 The report is saved at `test_output/coverage/index.html`.

 ### Documentation

 [GITLAB WIKI][5] is used to store all the API documentation.
-WIKI: https://git.theamalgama.com/macain/macain-ws/wikis
+WIKI: https://git@gitlab.com:agrimbautomas/lazlo-web-rails.git/wikis

 > [Reports][6]